 The next stage of our trip was from Thessaloniki, in northern Greece, to Sofia, in western Bulgaria.
-This is part of the Athens to Paris by Train series, start at the beginning to get the background and the details so far.
+This is part of the Athens to Paris by Train series.

 As soon as we arrived in Thessaloniki and got settled into our hotel, the Hotel Rex at 39 Ωδος Μονοστιριου, we returned to the station and bought our onward tickets.
 We had arrived in Thessaloniki at 18:31, and we had no problem at all buying tickets for the train leaving about thirty hours later, after midnight of the following evening.
 It was for train #462, leaving Thessaloniki at 0030 and arriving in Sofia at 0805.